DarkSee/LaTazza/templates/DesignDocumentTemplate.md

         which hides all the work done by the other methods for completing the selected task, acting as a client.
-        Getters and Setters are voluntarily omitted. end note
+        Getters and Setters are voluntarily omitted.
+        Methods loadData and storeData are used to guarantee persistence through a CSV file. end note
 ```